Descrição

 Large history file including lots of invoices & the original buff log book

-Donald Healey's eponymous company built a prototype two-seater sports car for display at the 1952 London Motor Show.
-It was based on Austin A90 Atlantic mechanicals and sported a notably sleek body designed by Gerry Coker and built by Tickford.
-It was dubbed the 'Healey Hundred' (a moniker chosen to reflect the car's ability to reach the magic 100mph), and, subject to a suitably encouraging response, Healey planned to build production versions in-house at his factory in Warwick.
-As things transpired, not only did the Ice Blue prototype more than impress the public, but also got the attention of Austin's Managing Director, Leonard Lord, that he struck a deal to build the car in volume at Longbridge.
-The newcomer was renamed the Austin-Healey 100/ 4.
-The rest, as they say, is history.
-The early examples (code-named BN1s) were equipped with the same 90bhp 2660cc engines and manual four-speed transmissions as the A90 though, in an unusual move, Austin modified the gearbox so it operated as a three-speed unit with overdrive on the top two ratios.
-A 1953 BN1 tested by Motor magazine returned a top speed of 106mph and achieved the 0-60mph dash in 11.
+Donald Healey’s prototype two-seater sports car displayed at the 1952 London Motor Show was based on Austin A90 Atlantic mechanicals with a sleek body designed by Gerry Coker and built by Tickford.
+Dubbed the 'Healey Hundred' (chosen to reflect the car's ability to reach the magic 100mph), there was a suitably encouraging response and Healey planned to produce it in-house at his Warwick factory.
+As things transpired, not only did the Ice Blue prototype impress the public, but also Austin's Managing Director, Leonard Lord, who struck a deal to build the car in volume at Longbridge.
+The early examples (code-named BN1s) were equipped with the same 90bhp 2660cc engines and manual four-speed transmissions as the A90 though Austin modified the gearbox to operate as a three-speed unit with overdrive on the top two ratios.
+A 1953 BN1 tested by Motor magazine hit 106mph and achieved 0-60mph in 11.
 2 seconds.
-A total of 10, 688 BN1s are believed to have been produced between January 1953 and 1955 (the vast majority of which went overseas), when the model was superseded by the BN2.
+A total of 10, 688 BN1s are believed to have been produced between 1953 and 1955 (the vast majority of which went overseas) with only c.
+1, 030 believed to be in right-hand drive form before the model was superseded by the BN2.

 ** Bidding will take place live at the venue, online via our H&H website, by telephone and commission - T&Cs apply**